HyperviewHQ/sample_code/README.md

 ## PowerShell

-Powershell scripts are tested with PowerShell 7 on Linux and Windows.
-We expect the scripts to also work on MacOS as well.
+Scripts are tested with PowerShell 7.x on Linux and Windows.

 # Contribution

-Contributions from customers and partners are welcome.
+Contributions are welcome.